rytilahti/python-songpal/README.rst

 Supported devices
 -----------------

-The library has been tested for now with following devices:
+The library has been tested to work with following devices:

+* BDV-N9200W
+* CMT-SX7B
-* HT-XT3
+* HT-XT2, HT-XT3
 * HT-NT5
 * HT-MT500
 * HT-ZF9
+* HT-ST5000
-* SRS-X77, SRS-X88
+* SRS-X77, SRS-X88, SRS-X99
 * STR-DN1060, STR-DN1070, STR-DN1080

 ..
 NOTE::

-  If no one has contributed a devinfo from your device (see devinfos/ directory), please feel free to contribute one by typing `songpal dump-devinfo <filename>` and creating a pull request on this repository.
+  If your device is not listed here but is working, feel free to contribute a device info file (see devinfos/ directory) by typing `songpal dump-devinfo <filename>` and creating a pull request on this repository.
   This information can later be useful for extending the support for those devices.

 ..
 NOTE::

   Sony's `Supported devices page <http://vssupport.sony.net/en_ww/device.html>`_ lists devices, which will probably also work with this library.